cDenton1/Decrypter/README.md

 # Decrypter

-Decrypter is a modular command line tool for decrypting, or reversing a string, or message in as many steps as you want, using various techniques.
+Decrypter is a modular command-line tool for decoding or reversing strings using various techniques.
+You can apply multiple decoding methods step-by-step, and some techniques even include other options for brute forcing, digit shifting, and even character substitution.

 ## Installation